Can Tanger Factory Outlet Centers Inc. (SKT) Remain Competitive?

 Is It Worth Investing in Tanger Factory Outlet Centers Inc. (NYSE :SKT) Right Now?

+Plus, the 36-month beta value for SKT is at 1.73.
+Opinions of the stock are interesting as 0 analysts out of 8 who provided ratings for Tanger Factory Outlet Centers Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 3 rated it as “hold,” and 4 as “sell.”

+The average price from analysts is $5.53, which is -$1.36 below the current price.
 SKT currently public float of 91.04M and currently shorts hold a 52.24% ratio of that float.
-Today, the average trading volume of SKT was 2.45M shares.
+Today, the average trading volume of SKT was 2.47M shares.

 SKT’s Market Performance

-SKT stocks went down by -6.54% for the week, with a monthly drop of -4.06% and a quarterly performance of -6.26%, while its annual performance rate touched -62.40%.
-The volatility ratio for the week stands at 4.59% while the volatility levels for the past 30 days are set at 5.13% for Tanger Factory Outlet Centers Inc..
-The simple moving average for the period of the last 20 days is -1.55% for SKT stocks with a simple moving average of -25.06% for the last 200 days.
+SKT stocks went up by 8.85% for the week, with a monthly jump of 19.83% and a quarterly performance of 5.67%, while its annual performance rate touched -61.10%.
+The volatility ratio for the week stands at 6.07% while the volatility levels for the past 30 days are set at 5.14% for Tanger Factory Outlet Centers Inc..
+The simple moving average for the period of the last 20 days is 9.63% for SKT stocks with a simple moving average of -14.61% for the last 200 days.

 Analysts’ Opinion of SKT